Mapotempo/couchbase-orm/README.md

 CouchbaseOrm
 ============

-CouchbaseOrm is an ODM (Object-Record Mapper) framework for Couchbase in Ruby.
+CouchbaseOrm is an ORM (Object-Record Mapper) framework for Couchbase in Ruby.

 Documentation
 -------------